 Featured

-Sport, Arts & Culture
+Arts & Culture, Sport

 As a child, did you ever sit and think my dream is to become a racing driver?
 Well, I assume it may be every little boy's dream, but imagine being a little girl with the same dream!
 I could only imagine being a driver when I was little.
 There was never any indication that girls could be racing drivers too.
 Sitting here now in 2021, with 5 years of rallying experience under my belt, I can only look back on my dreams and say why wasn't I sure they could become a reality.